Divakar-R2005/Diabetes-Risk-Prediciton/README.md

 # Diabetes Risk Prediction System

-A machine learning project that predicts diabetes risk using clinical features from the PIMA Indians Diabetes dataset.
+A machine learning project that predicts diabetes risk using clinical features from the PIMA Indians Diabetes dataset.The project includes exploratory data analysis, model training, and a FastAPI backend for real-time inference.

 ## Features
 - Exploratory Data Analysis (EDA)